ansible/ansible/docs/docsite/rst/playbooks_lookups.rst

     tasks:
       - debug: msg="motd value is {{ motd_value }}"

-For more details and a complete list of lookup plugins available :doc:`plugins/lookup`
+For more details and a complete list of lookup plugins available, please see :doc:`plugins/lookup`.

 .. seealso::